diwase-dhanashree/LocalRepo/README.md

     - **Feature1 Branch:** A feature branch where additional changes or features are developed.

 - **Pull Requests:**
+  - A pull request is a feature in Git-based version control systems, such as GitHub, where users propose changes to a repository hosted on a remote server.
   - Changes made in the Feature1 branch are merged into the Main branch using pull requests.

 ## Git Commands